Every year, billions of single-use coffee cups end up in landfills across the country so that Americans can enjoy their coffee on the go.

 “We spent a lot of time researching cups,” says Quarrell.
 “We landed on a plastic-free, reusable bamboo and resin fiber cup made by Ecoffee Cup in the United Kingdom.”

-Participating vendors will be able to choose to offer GO Box’s reusable boxes, its reusable coffee cups, or both.
+Participating vendors can choose to offer GO Box’s reusable boxes, its reusable coffee cups, or both.

 Growing the Next-Gen Coffee Cup